Stoicism: Finding the courage to live a better life

 Knowing yourself and your place in the world will allow you to consider how you should live and make sure you are living up to the values that you set for yourself.

 Meditation experts often give the following advice: if you’re “too busy” to meditate for ten minutes a day, you should meditate for an hour a day.

 This is true of contemplation too.
 If you are too busy to contemplate life, you’re distracting yourself from your life, you need to contemplate more.
 As Marcus Aurelius wrote: “the happiness of your life depends upon the quality of your thoughts.”
 Like everything worthwhile in life, quality thoughts do not come easy.

 Under the tutorship of Diognetus and Junius Rusticus, Marcus Aurelius embraced the asceticism of the philosophic way of life.
 As a boy he wore a “rough” cloak and would sleep on the floor.
 He wrote that his mother taught him “religious piety, simplicity in diet” and keeping clear of the “ways of the rich.”

 Marcus shared power for a while with Lucius Verus, his adoptive brother.
 The two inherited an empire at a very troubled time in its history.
-Huge migrations of people began to put pressure on the Roman borders, and Rome had become embroiled in several long wars with the Parthian Empire and several Germanic tribes in the north for Marcus’s entire reign.
+Huge migrations of people began to put pressure on the Roman borders, and Rome had become embroiled in several long wars with the Parthian Empire and several Germanic tribes in the north.
+These conflicts lasted for Marcus’s entire reign.